Getting to hospital

 The hospital is signposted on all major routes into town and is located only a short distance from both junctions 9 and 10 of the M6 motorway.
 The hospital is situated just off the A454 (Wolverhampton Road) with the main entrance accessed via Pleck Road.
 Please use WS2 9PS as the postcode for Sat Nav systems.

 Patients and visitors to the hospital should park in the main hospital car park (Car Park B) which is located off Moat Road.
-However, if you are going to Fracture Clinic, Accident & Emergency, or one of the wards in Modular Block, please use Car Park D as this will be more convenient.
 Please see the hospital site plan below.
 Free 10 minute drop-off parking is available at the front and rear of the hospital.
+Enabling works for our exciting £36m Emergency Department and Acute Medical Unit development are now underway this will mean that Car Park D which is situated by our Modular Ward block is unavailable as of 9 November 2020.

 Car parking charges